supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/rename/README.md

 ### Settings

-- **classes_mapping** — Select the classes to be renamed and specify the new names for them.
+- **Classes Names** — Select the classes to be renamed and specify the new names for them.

 ### Example